 Having been on both sides of the fence, both waiting with trepidation for September plans to be announced and also part of the planning process, here are my 5 top tips.

 1. Let people know where they will be working ASAP – I worked in one establishment where the LSA team still didn’t know on September 4th what class they would be in!
-Let staff know as soon as you can to alleviate any worries about change and allow them to plan ahead for next year.
+Let staff know as soon as possible to alleviate any worries about change and allow them to plan for next year.

 2. Classroom changes – where staff are changing rooms, make it a team effort and give them time to do it.
-The children love to help as well so allow staff to get them to help with carrying things.
+The children also love to help, so allow staff to get them to help to carry things.
 Provide time to get going with displays.
 It’s not right for staff to give up their summer to sort out their classroom.

 4. Planning time in new teams – help staff be prepared by allowing them to work in their new team and plan ahead sufficiently.
 Even if you give them twice as much time as usual, it won’t be enough!